 Quotas are not a matter of performance or cost, but it's the way Azure governs resource usage in a multitenant environment by preventing tenants from overusing shared resources.
 Since exceeding your quotas means downtime or reduced functionality for your web app, consider the following if you want to keep your site running when quotas are about to be reached:

-Diagnostics are enabled on the Configure management page for the web app.
+Diagnostics are enabled on the Configure tab for the web app in the Azure portal.
 There are two types of diagnostics: application diagnostics and site diagnostics.

 The application diagnostics section of the Configure management page controls the logging of information produced by the application, which is useful when logging events that occur within an application.
 For example, when an error occurs in your application, you may wish to present the user with a friendly error while writing more detailed error information to the log for later analysis.